bitterjug/devjournal/devjournal.markdown

 I want to use [LiveServerTestCase](https://docs.djangoproject.com/en/1.7/topics/testing/tools/#django.test.LiveServerTestCase) to fix this.

 Ther's a kind of race condition here because in order to get a live server you have to have done some django setup first.
 I can see how I the book this isn't apropriate but for me I thnk its okay if we steal  a working django system and get tests to run.
 I'll steal from my old project.

+Could try and do it the hard way folowing this [example from behve docs](http://pythonhosted.org//behave/django.html?highlight=django)

+### 11:06

+Or maybe not.
+LiveServerTestCase might not be the best solution.
+And behave has its own test runner.